-NOACA is developing a Multimodal Freight Plan to facilitate goods movement in Northeast Ohio.
+NOACA has developed a Multimodal Freight Plan to facilitate goods movement in Northeast Ohio.
 Trucking will always play a crucial role, however, the U.S. Department of Transportation in its Beyond Traffic report recognizes that the system has significant challenges and that intermodal shipping is projected to be one of the fastest growing sectors.
 Businesses have different time and cost sensitivities, so supporting all modes of shipping provides the most possible options to meet their needs.

-About Freight Movement in Northeast Ohio:
+About Current Freight Movement in Northeast Ohio:

 About the Future of Freight in Northeast Ohio: